-1) A special advantage, either the presence of natural ability or the absence of obstacles gave others opportunities that you didn’t have.
+1) A unique advantage, either the presence of natural ability or the absence of obstacles, gave others opportunities you didn’t have.

-If the first statement is true, then the outcome was decided from the start, and you’re not responsible for your success or failure.
-But if it’s the second option, then the outcome is entirely in your hands, and that’s a tough pill to swallow.
+If the first statement is true, the outcome was decided from the start, and you’re not responsible for your success or failure.
+But if it’s the second option, then the result is entirely in your hands, and that’s a tough pill to swallow.

 Because of this cognitive dissonance, we often give preferential treatment to the first explanation.
-It’s much easier to accept that the relative success of others is a result of their advantages, rather than serious long-term effort.
+As a result, it’s much easier to accept that the relative success of others is a result of their advantages rather than long-term effort.

-Now if you think that this is me building up to saying that “talent” is just an excuse, and that success is all about bootstraps and biceps, well you’re only partway right.
-Because in our muddy and confusing reality, it’s actually a mix of both: ability AND commitment.
+Now, if you think that this is me building up to saying that “talent” is just an excuse and that success is all about bootstraps and biceps, well, you’re only partway right.
+Because in our messy and confusing reality, it’s a mix of both: ability AND commitment.

 Effort, Talent, and… Effort

 Talent matters.
 Natural advantages and disadvantages matter.
-Just not as much as we want to believe.
-Think of talent like a modifier placed on what really matters: effort.
+Just less than we want to believe.
+Think of talent like a modifier placed on what matters: effort.
 Talent makes it easier to develop skill at something, but it’s no use without effort:

-Someone who’s less talented can reach the same skill level as someone who is very talented, it will just take more effort to reach that point.
-But it is that skill level, again multiplied by further effort, that determines the results you ultimately achieve.
+Someone less talented can reach the same skill level as someone very talented.
+It will just take more effort to reach that point.
+But that skill level, again multiplied by further effort, determines the results you ultimately achieve.